cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 01 Apr 2024
+  * Added Jupyter notebook for new ArcticDB support from findatapy
 * 01 Jan 2024
   * Helper code to reduce boiler plate code for TradingModel
   * Upgraded to FinancePy 0.310 and refactored FXVolSurface